0xProject/0x-examples/tx-relay-next-app/README.md

 ## Overview

-This guide will walk-through the demo app [TODO: Insert LINK] that demonstrates best practices when implementing gasless approvals and swap functionality into your ERC-20 token swapping dApp using Tx Relay API.
+This guide will walk-through a demo app that demonstrates best practices when implementing gasless approvals and swap functionality into your ERC-20 token swapping dApp using Tx Relay API.

 An example ERC-20 swap application built on [Next.js 13](https://nextjs.org/) with [0x Tx Relay API](https://0x.org/docs/tx-relay-api/introduction).
 It covers best practices when implementing gasless approvals and swap functionality into your dApp or workflow.